shaongitbd/onuze/SEARCH_API.md

-# SecureThread - Search API Endpoints
+# Onuze - Search API Endpoints

-This document describes the available API endpoints for searching content in the SecureThread application.
+This document describes the available API endpoints for searching content in the Onuze application.

 ## Core Search Endpoints